Bartapapa/legend/docs/class/moles.md

 ***

 ## Path to greatness
-Lay your eyes upon a place that hasn't been seen in hundreds of years.
+Lay your eyes upon a place that hasn't touched light in hundreds of years.

 ***